rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ## 70. Create Thread in Java

 In Java, you can create threads to enable concurrent execution, allowing your program to perform multiple tasks simultaneously.

+### Life Cycle of Thread
+There are different states Thread transfers into during its lifetime, let us know about those states in the following lines: in its lifetime, a thread undergoes the following states, namely:
+1. New State
+2. Active State
+3. Waiting/Blocked State
+4. Timed Waiting State
+5. Terminated State

 Here are the two primary ways to create threads:

 ### 1. Extending the `Thread` Class
 - Define a new class that extends the `Thread` class.